piraeusdatastore/piraeus-operator/docs/upgrade/README.md

 # Upgrades from v2.11 to v2.12

+The CSIDriver now uses `fsGroupPolicy: File`.
+Previously, a Pod's `fsGroup` was only applied to `ReadWriteOnce` volumes.
+Now it is also applied to `ReadWriteMany` volumes in `Filesystem` mode, changing the ownership of all files on the NFS export when a Pod with `fsGroup` starts.
+For large volumes, set `fsGroupChangePolicy: OnRootMismatch` in the Pod's `securityContext` to skip the recursive ownership change when the root directory already has the expected owner.
+Applying `fsGroup` requires the default `no_root_squash` NFS export setting.

 The CSI controller no longer has cluster-wide permission to read Secrets.
 This permission was only used by the `csi-snapshotter` sidecar to read the Secrets referenced in a `VolumeSnapshotClass`, for example S3 credentials for [backups to S3](../how-to/s3-backup.md).